meowtec/stylelint-no-px/README.md

 ![https://travis-ci.org/meowtec/stylelint-no-px](https://travis-ci.org/meowtec/stylelint-no-px.svg?branch=master)

-A stylelint custom rule to ensure rem instead of px
+A stylelint custom rule to ensure rem instead of px.

 If you are using `rem` (instead of `px`) as **1px solution** or for other purposes, you should need a stylelint rule to enforce using rem.
 Thats it.